tminus109/foundation/hacker_rank/exercises/plus_minus.md

 Output Format:

-Print the following 3 lines, each to 6 decimals:

-1. proportion of positive values
-2. proportion of negative values
+Print the following 3 lines, each to 6 decimals: proportion of positive values, proportion of negative values, proportion of zeros.
-3. proportion of zeros

-Sample Input:

-n = 6

-arr = [-4, 3, -9, 0, 4, 1]
+Sample Input: arr = [-4, 3, -9, 0, 4, 1]

 Sample Output: